callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ### apply patches ...

-note: these patches will no longer needed with newer releases of the callas pdfEngine SDK (but for v16-1-662 its needed)
+note: in the future (with versions newer then v16-1-662) these patches will be no longer needed, but as of writing this - for v16-1-662 - its needed
 ```
 cd callas_pdfEngineSDK_16-1-662
 patch -p1 < pdfEngine-include.patch